lknhd1/devops-challange/README.md

 This repository contains source code, Terraform configurations, and CI/CD setups for deploying a guestbook application (based on NodeJS 18) on the Azure cloud using Azure resources such as Cosmos DB, Virtual Networks, and Key Vault.

+The deployed version on my azure account and github repository is accessible on this URL: https://guestbook.lknhd.my.id/

 ## Table of Contents

 - [Overview](#overview)